Updated: Jul 18

 The tones of sound waves from the singing bowl interact with the brain waves and prepare the mind for meditation by calming it down, one of the many benefits of meditating.
 This is made possible when the frequency of sound emanating from the bowl enhances the Theta brain wave activity, Theta brain waves are responsible for the healthy functioning of the mind.This also sharpens the intuitive, and creative abilities of the individual.
 Even a momentary exposure to the sound vibration from the bowl can sharpen the sense of hearing in certain people.

 The harmonisation of the energy present within the body relaxes the nervous system which acts as a potent stress relief mechanism.
+Dental issues like bruxism which is caused by stress can be healed effectively with this technique.
 As per Buddhist tradition the sound generated fro the singing bowl is similar to the "sound of the void", or the sound which created the universe from nothing or complete emptiness which was present prior to it.
 This sound or prana energy is believed to pervade the entire universe, all movements within the material creation can only be possible because of the presence of this energy.

 Singing bowls can also be used in different ways for enhancing the relaxation response in Savasana or the corpse pose.